U.S. seeks coalition against Islamic State, but military partners no sure bet

 The beheading of American photojournalist James Foley and news of a growing number of U.S. and European passport holders now fighting alongside the Islamic State add urgency to Washington's concerns over the rise of the al Qaeda offshoot.

-White House spokesman Josh Earnest said Obama would convene a United Nations Security Council meeting in September on the threat posed by radicalised residents of Western nations returning from fighting in Syria.

-French officials are planning another conference next month that would bring together Western and Arab countries in an effort to better coordinate efforts against Islamic State.
+French officials are planning another conference next month that would bring together Western and Arab nations in an effort to better coordinate efforts against Islamic State.

 "The objective is to get a comprehensive view of how to deal with (Islamic State) both in Iraq and Syria.
 See what each country is willing to do and discuss what to do about Syria and Assad," one diplomat said.

+(This story was refiled to correct fourth paragraph to show France did not join 2003 invasion of Iraq)

-(Additional reporting by Arshad Mohammed and Roberta Rampton in Washington, John Irish in Paris, and Matt Siegel in; Writing by Missy Ryan; Editing by Jason Szep, Peter Henderson)
+(Additional reporting by Arshad Mohammed and Roberta Rampton in Washington, John Irish in Paris, and Matt Siegel in; Writing by Missy Ryan, editing by Jason Szep and Peter Henderson)